illuminatech/config/README.md

 or via service container you will interact with `\Illuminatech\Config\PersistentRepository` instance getting values modified by database data.

+> Tip: with this extension there is no need for manually putting any data into actual storage (e.g. writing DB migrations or Seeding) - it will be filled up automatically.
+If value for the particular item is missing in the storage, it will be simply picked up from the wrapped config repository (e.g. as defined at 'config/*.php' files).
+However, some storages require some preparations before they can function, like creating a database table.

-Note: this extension does not provide built in service provider for application config substitute as it might be not desired for particular application, while `\Illuminatech\Config\PersistentRepository` usage is not limited with this task.
+**Note:** this extension does not provide built in service provider for application config substitute as it might be not desired for particular application, while `\Illuminatech\Config\PersistentRepository` usage is not limited with this task.
 However, you can use `\Illuminatech\Config\Providers\AbstractPersistentConfigServiceProvider` class as a scaffold for such service provider.
 For example: